 That’s right!
 Some countries now offer visas tailor-made for digital nomads.
 Which countries offer this wonderful, magnificent, groundbreaking visa?

-- Estonia!
-The picturesque country plans to launch its Digital Nomad Visa shortly.
+The picturesque country of Estonia plans to launch its Digital Nomad Visa shortly.
 Apparently, it won’t require you to pay taxes within the country or anywhere for that matter.
 It sounds pretty good, doesn’t it?

-- Thailand!
-The beach-friendly country may not be the friendliest when it comes to digital nomads, but they’re trying to make it work (police may pay surprise visits to coworking spots).
+The beach-friendly country of Thailand may not be the friendliest when it comes to digital nomads, but they’re trying to make it work (police may pay surprise visits to coworking spots).
 They’ve recently launched the SMART visa, which is granted to those with a connection to a Thai company or those who have a contract within the country.

 What if there isn’t a digital nomad visa?